 However, if a party chooses to terminate the contract before the time for the performance of their obligations they are under an immediate obligation to mitigate their loss (however they can sue for damages immediately).

 In the current property market, there are many risks for parties who are in a situation of non-performance of a contract.
 How you deal with it requires sound legal advice and understanding of the law.
-If you get it wrong-the consequences may be damaging.
+If you get an anticipatory breach of contract matter wrong, the consequences may be damaging.

 Rostron Carlyle Rojas